A Fused Gaussian Process Model for Very Large Spatial Data: Application with Sea Surface Temperature Data

-In the validation study, data are left out in two ways: (1) 22,204 observations are held out in a specific region $\mathcal{S}_1$ between latitudes $-60^{\circ}$ and $60^{\circ}$ and longitudes $-145^{\circ}$ and $-130^{\circ}$, referred to as missing by design (MBD); (2) $10\%$ of remaining observations are randomly sampled.
-The corresponding set of locations is denoted by $\mathcal{S}_2$, referred to as missing at random (MAR).
-Therefore, there are $59,162$ observations held out in $\mathcal{S}_1\cup \mathcal{S}_2$ to assess the predictive performance and there are $391,789-59,163=332,626$ observations used for parameter estimation and spatial prediction.
-The EM algorithms are used for both the FGP and the FRK to obtain parameter estimates.
-For the CAR model, the maximum likelihood estimates are obtained through numerical optimization using the MATLAB function \emph{fmincon} with interior-point algorithm.
-To compare the predictive performance of the FGP, FRK and CAR, the MSPE is calculated for these methods, respectively: $MSPE^A_\mathcal{S}=\frac{1}{|\mathcal{S}|}\sum_{\s\in \mathcal{S}} [\hat Y(\s)- Z(\s)]^2$, for $\mathcal{S}=\mathcal{S}_1$ (MBD), $\mathcal{S}_2$ (MRA), or $\mathcal{S}_2\cup\mathcal{S}_2$ (overall), and $A =$ FGP, FRK, or CAR.
-The results are summarized in Table~\ref{table:MSPE_CV_SST}.
-It can be seen that the FGP outperforms the other two methods no matter whether data are missing in a large area or missing at randomly sampled locations.
-The EM algorithm in FRK took about 8.0 minutes to get parameter estimates, and numerical optimization with maximum likelihood estimation in CAR model took 6.4 minutes, while the EM algorithm for the FGP took about 2.4 hours to get parameter estimates.
-The computation of spatial predictions at all prediction locations took about 41.0 seconds in FRK, 49.8 seconds in FGP, and 4.7 seconds in CAR.
-Computing standard deviation at each location took about 11.4 seconds in FRK, 64.1 seconds in FGP, and 4.9 seconds in CAR.
-It can be seen that with a more complicated model, the FGP does require more computing time compared to the other two methods, but it is capable of providing better and more reliable predictions.
+In the validation study, data are held out in two ways: (1) 22,204 observations are held out in a specific region $\mathcal{S}_1$ between latitudes $-60^{\circ}$ and $60^{\circ}$ and longitudes $-145^{\circ}$ and $-130^{\circ}$, referred to as missing by design; (2) $10\%$ of remaining observations are randomly sampled.
+The corresponding set of locations is denoted by $\mathcal{S}_2$, referred to as missing at random.
+Therefore, $59,162$ observations are held out in $\mathcal{S}_1\cup \mathcal{S}_2$ to evaluate the predictive performance, and $391,789-59,163=332,626$ observations are used for parameter estimation.
+In what follows, we only compare FGP with Lattice Krig, FRK, and CAR models.
+For Lattice Krig, we use the default setting in \texttt{LatticeKrig} with $(8,568+30,276+113,442=) 152,286$ basis functions at three different resolutions.
+For FRK, we first consider 258 basis functions at three different levels, and then we add additional fine-resolutional basis functions so that FGP and FRK will have similar computing time or memory cost.
+Specifically, we add basis functions at next two finer resolutions with a total of $r=258+614=872$ basis functions and $r=872+158=1030$ basis functions, respectively, where large number of basis functions at much finer resolution have been deleted due to numerical stability problems.
+We did not further increase the number of basis functions in FRK, since it requires too much computer memory.
+FGP is only implemented with 258 basis functions at the first three resolutions.
+The EM algorithms are used for both FGP and FRK to obtain parameter estimates.
+For the CAR model, the maximum likelihood estimates are obtained through numerical optimization using the MATLAB function \emph{fmincon} with the interior-point algorithm.
+To compare predictive performance of Lattice Krig, FRK, FGP, and CAR, the RMSPE and CRPS are calculated for these methods.
+The results in Table~\ref{table:MSPE_CV_SST} show that FGP outperforms the other three methods in terms of predictive performance no matter whether data are missing in a large region or missing at randomly sampled locations.
+Even though we increase the number of basis functions in FRK, FGP can still perform better than FRK.
+The parameter estimation in Lattice Krig took about 2.3 hours.
+The EM algorithms in FRK took about 8.0 minutes, 40 minutes, and 60 minutes to get parameter estimates for 258, 872, 1030 basis functions in FRK, respectively.
+The numerical optimization algorithm to obtain maximum likelihood estimates in the CAR model took 6.4 minutes.
+The EM algorithm for FGP took about 2.4 hours to get parameter estimates.
+The computation of spatial predictions at all prediction locations took about 41.0 seconds in FRK with 258 basis functions, 49.8 seconds in FGP, and 4.7 seconds in the CAR model.
+Computing the kriging standard error at each location took about 11.4 seconds in FRK, 64.1 seconds in FGP, and 4.9 seconds in the CAR model.
+This example also shows that with a more complicated model, FGP does require more computing time compared to the other two methods, but it is capable of providing better and more reliable predictions.